mymh13/clo24-nikhal78-examwork/docs/adr/ADR-003-iac.md

 Bicep provides a declarative syntax with high readability and has **built-in support in Azure CLI and Azure DevOps**, which makes integration with existing pipelines and resources smooth.
 Since the project already utilizes several Azure services (App Service, Cosmos DB, Key Vault, etc.), Bicep provides a natural fit and requires no extra runtime or external dependencies.

+### CI/CD Integration
+Bicep integrates seamlessly with **GitHub Actions** workflows for infrastructure deployment:
+- Infrastructure is deployed manually via Azure CLI using Bicep templates (not automated in CI/CD)
+- Bicep modules are organized in `infra/modules/` for reusability
+- Application deployments (via Docker containers) are automated through GitHub Actions workflows
+- Bicep defines the infrastructure foundation that applications deploy into
+- No separate infrastructure pipeline needed - infrastructure changes are infrequent and require manual review

 ---

 ## Consequences